Beliavsky/Fortran-tools-on-GitHub/README.md

 [FortranIndent](https://github.com/Kairzhan/FortranIndent): tools to indent Fortran 90 sources, from Kairzhan

+### Preprocessors
+[fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

+[fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
+It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities

+[prep](https://github.com/urbanjost/prep): Fortran pre-processor written in Fortran, by urbanjost

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.